am17an/am17an/README.md

-I'm primarily a C++ programmer, interested in low-latency, high-performance computing.
+I'm primarily a C++ programmer, interested in low-latency, high-performance computing, probability and statitics.

 These days I am:
 - Contributing to llama.cpp - mostly the CUDA backend